Recurring Chair Activities

 The completed schedule should indicate probable class sizes and room allocations / space needs.
 Chairs may request specific classrooms for specific courses.
 The Registrar's Office will try to accommodate these requests.
 In order to utilize classroom space effectively, Chairs should try to space the department’s courses evenly over the year.
 Blocks 1 and 2 are particularly full teaching blocks; both classroom and office spaces are in high demand; blocks 4 and 8, especially, often contain fewer courses.
 When possible, schedule block visitors into blocks 3 through 8, and encourage faculty to take non-teaching blocks in even distribution throughout the academic year.

-4. Updating the Course Catalogue
+4. Updating the Course Catalog

 The Registrar's Office will send the department chair the section of last year's catalog that pertains to the department each spring.
 The Chair should review this material carefully, update it as necessary, and return it to the Registrar’s Office by the date specified.
-The Chair will not see proofs of the catalogue at any later point, so attention to detail at this stage in the catalogue-updating process is crucial.
+The Chair will not see proofs of the catalog at any later point, so attention to detail at this stage in the catalog-updating process is crucial.
 All changes in course numbers, descriptions or limits must be approved by the Faculty.